Getting it right for every child (GIRFEC)

 Child protection and safeguarding

-Schools and nurseries also play a role in safeguarding and the prevention of abuse and neglect.
+Schools and nurseries have an important role to play in safeguarding children.
 They do this by:

-- how to speak up if they have worries or concerns
+- helping children to speak up if they have worries or concerns.

 More information about GIRFEC is on the Scottish Government website.